FilipDominec/rp2daq/README.md

 Raspberry Pi Pico is a small, but quite powerful microcontroller board.
 When connected to a computer over USB, it can serve as an interface to hardware - which may be as simple as a digital thermometer, or as complicated as scientific experiments tend to be.

 This project presents both precompiled firmware and a user-friendly Python module to control it.
 The firmware takes care of all technicalities at the microcontroller side including parallel task handling and reliable communication, and is optimized to harness Raspberry Pi's maximum performance.
-All actions of RP2DAQ are triggered by the Python script in the computer, .
+All actions of RP2DAQ are triggered by the Python script in the computer.
 This saves the user from programming in C and from error-prone hardware debugging.
 Even without any programming, one can try out few supplied *Example programs*.

 If needed, entirely new capabilities can be added into the [open source](LICENSE) firmware.
 More is covered in the [developer documentation for the C firmware](docs/DEVELOPERS.md).
 Contributing new code back is welcome.